Canon de 155 C modèle 1917 Schneider: Canon de 155 C modèle 1917 Schneider

 The French Army preferred bagged charges for its ammunition because the brass cartridge cases used by the Mle 1915 were expensive to produce, both in money and in the amount of brass required.
 This became a real problem during the war given the vast number of shells expended and Schneider was asked to redesign the gun to use a de Bange obturator and allow it to use bagged powder.
-Schneider agreed and adapted the breech of the Canon de 155mm GPF to fit the barrel of the Mle 1915, but this took quite a bit of time due to the press of existing work and the new Mle 1917 howitzer didn't enter service until late 1916.
+Schneider agreed and adapted the breech of the Canon de 155mm GPF to fit the barrel of the Mle 1915, but this took quite a bit of time due to the press of existing work and the new Mle 1917 howitzer did not enter service until late 1916.
 The main difference between the Mle 1915 and 1917 was in the breech.
 Many guns had their loading trays removed because it slowed down the rate of fire; a portable shell tray was used instead by the loaders.

 Some three thousand were built.
 Additionally, many of the Mle 1915s were refitted with the new breech.